 Simple English definitions for legal terms

-Read a random definition: dismiss
+Read a random definition: drug addict

 A Sunday law, also known as a blue law, is a rule that says certain activities cannot be done on Sundays.
 These laws used to be common, but they have become less popular since the 1980s.
 Some courts have said that these laws are not allowed because they come from religion (Sunday being the Christian Sabbath).
 However, if the law is made for a non-religious reason, like giving workers a day off, it might be allowed.
 Other names for Sunday laws include Sunday-closing law, Sabbath law, and Lord's Day Act.